 Witness JEOPARDY (1953), a post-code throwback to the soapy days of maternal "indecent proposals" in films like THE CHEAT (1931), TEN CENTS A DANCE (1931) and BLONDE VENUS (1932).
 The whole rickety plot is set up for the payoff answer to the question: "How far would you go to save your husband?"
 In other words, what Rube Goldberg-style series of events needs to be set up for a Good American Mother/Housewife to able to get her freak on with a wild outlaw Ralph Meeker without having to feel guilty later, or die at the end by the decree of the almighty code?

 Stanwyck is set up right off the bat as the kind of broad we just don't see in the movies anymore.
-You can tell by her deep voice, brown tan and manly aura that she's a professional cigarette smoker.
-A closeted lesbian in real life, Stanwyck's ambivalence towards her husband's sexual advances is palpable and anyone who suffers from anxiety is bound to understand her trepidation at taking a holiday in the middle of nowhere, with no one around, open to attack from any wandering biker gang, rapist, sadist or Satanic coven that happens by, with only her naive breeder husband around for protection (with our butch belle Babs, either you show her some rough stuff up front--give her a couple slaps, throw her up against a wall, shoot a cop--or she'll lose respect for you).
+You can tell by her deep voice, brown tan and manly aura that she's a lifelong cigarette smoker.
+A closeted lesbian from Hollywood's inner sewing circle (1), Stanwyck's ambivalence towards her husband's sexual advances is palpable and anyone who suffers from anxiety is bound to understand her trepidation at taking a holiday in the middle of nowhere, with no one around, open to attack from any wandering biker gang, rapist, sadist or Satanic coven that happens by, with only her naive breeder husband around for protection (with our butch belle Babs, either you show her some rough stuff up front--give her a couple slaps, throw her up against a wall, shoot a cop--or she'll lose respect for you).
 It ain't called JEOPARDY for no reason!
 And her man's innate sense of trust in the world to supply him with anxiety-free isolation jars her craw.
 Like so many noir women she's the only "conscious" one in the family, and when she sees Meeker, it's like she finally finds the dark soul mate she's been unwilling to admit she's needed all along.
 (Note the poster at left, which deceptively paints Meeker and Stanwyck as a tough noir couple)

 For more on Stanwyck, read my 2008 review of TEN CENTS A DANCE.